mohsin1845/ESP32-IDF/esp32-led-control-via-web/readme.md

-# ESP32 LED Control via Web
+# ESP32 LED Control via Web using Espress IDF

 The ESP32 LED Control via Web project allows users to control an LED remotely through a web browser.
 This system hosts a webpage on the ESP32 microcontroller that can be accessed over Wi-Fi.
 With simple ON and OFF buttons, users can toggle an LED from any device connected to the same network.
 It’s a lightweight and efficient solution to demonstrate the capabilities of embedded web servers using ESP32.